Home Staging Advice: Convincing Clients to Trust Your Expertise

-Staging works by bringing out the good in any home.
-In fact, by emphasizing the unique features present within every space, stagers increase the likelihood that prospective buyers will be able to envision themselves living there.
+Staging works by bringing out the best in any home.
+By emphasizing the unique features present within every space, stagers increase the likelihood that prospective buyers will be able to envision themselves living there.

-Accentuating the positives, minimizing the negatives and presenting a space that will appeal to the greatest amount of buyers, is all in a day’s work.
+Accentuating the positives, minimizing the negatives, and presenting a space that will appeal to the greatest amount of buyers is all in a day’s work.
 As a professional home stager, you wear many hats.
-You meet with agents and homeowners, conduct home consultations, carry out estimations, rent furniture, pour over design magazines, visit home furnishing stores, and ultimately, you stage homes.
+You meet with agents and homeowners, conduct home consultations, carry out estimations, rent furniture, pore over design magazines, visit home furnishing stores, and ultimately, you stage homes.

 Understanding the Intricacies of the Home Stager Role

 Why do real estate agents call in a Home Stager?
-Of course there is the evident reason: home staging works to sell a home quicker and for more money.
-But there is another less evident reason: as a stager, you are trained to be considerate to anyone living within a home.
+There’s the evident reason: home staging works to sell a home quicker and for more money.
+But there’s another less evident reason: as a stager, you are trained to be considerate to anyone living within a home.

-Often times the sole reason why an agent calls in a Stager is so that he/she will address any sensitive issues with the homeowner.
-After all, the home needs to be sold regardless of whether there are problems such as dated décor, clutter, dirt, disrepair, or an off-putting odour.
+Oftentimes the sole reason why an agent calls in a Stager is so that he/she will address any sensitive issues with the homeowner.
+After all, the home needs to be sold regardless of whether there are problems such as dated décor, clutter, dirt, disrepair, or an off-putting odor.

-It is important to be mindful of the fact that this is someone’s home and it has been decorated and lived in to suit their own liking.
-Owners are usually emotionally attached to their homes and this can make it difficult to see its negative features.
+It is important to be mindful of the fact that this is someone’s home, and it has been decorated and lived in to suit their own liking.
+Owners are usually emotionally attached to their homes, which can make it difficult to see its negative features.
 Hesitation may be born from an emotional tie.
-The Stager’s role then becomes education.
+The Stager’s role then shifts to education.
 You need to demonstrate to the homeowners that there is a better, more impactful way of preparing their home for sale.

-You must show sensitivity though when making any recommendations, especially if it involves drastic change.
-Simply stating to a homeowner that how we live in a home is different than how we sell it, might not be compelling enough.
-Provide an action plan and a realistic guideline of your recommendations, while maintaining sensitivity to the homeowner.
+You must show sensitivity when making any recommendations, especially if it involves drastic change.
+Simply stating to a homeowner that the way we live in a home differs from how we sell it might not be compelling enough.
+Provide an action plan and a realistic guideline of your recommendations while maintaining sensitivity to the homeowner.

 Understanding the Obvious Reasons Why Homeowners Hesitate

 It is also imperative that all parties be on board.
-Begin by ensuring that all decision makers are present when you are making your recommendations.
-When the interested parties are in attendance, this guarantees that everyone has an opportunity to be presented directly, and that they can engage with you in regards to the various options available.
+Ensure that all decision-makers are present when you make your recommendations.
+Having all interested parties in attendance ensures that everyone has an opportunity to be presented directly, and that they can engage with you in regards to the various options available.
 After all, having something explained in person is much more compelling than receiving the information second hand.

-If budget constraints are the issue, present the view of Home Staging as an investment.
+If budget constraints are the issue, present the view of home staging as an investment.
 After all, the facts are on your side!
-Explain to the homeowner that investing in time, money and effort in preparing a home for sale will result in a quick, profitable result.
-In fact, a presentation of the numbers alone might just be compelling enough: in 2018, 85% of staged homes sold for 6 – 25% more than un-staged homes.
+Explain to the homeowner that investing in time, money, and effort in preparing a home for sale will result in a speedy and profitable sale.
+In fact, presenting statistics might be compelling: in 2018, 85% of staged homes sold for 6-25% more than unstaged homes.

 Understanding the Less Obvious Reasons Why Homeowners Hesitate

-Similar to other professions, Home Staging requires you to present recommendations.
+Like other professions, home staging requires you to present recommendations.
 Sometimes homeowners will not comply with them for reasons that are less obvious.
 In fact, the reasons may have nothing to do with you or your presentation.

 In order for the homeowner to believe you, they require compelling reasons.
-Even though your home staging advice might be exactly what the home requires, in order to be ready to even hear your recommendations, homeowners need a compelling reason why they should listen.
+Even though your home staging advice might be exactly what the home requires, to be ready to even hear your recommendations, homeowners need a compelling reason why they should listen.
 So explain yourself; explain the rationale and importance behind each recommendation.
 This will increase the acceptance and likelihood of the homeowner acting on your home staging advice.
-Also, show your portfolio and don’t be afraid to tell your success stories.
+Additionally, showcase your portfolio and share your success stories.

 Sometimes, a decision is difficult to make due to an overload of information.
 If a homeowner feels overwhelmed, they may hesitate to comply with your recommendations.
-The best idea is to present your advice in stages.
+It’s often best to present your advice in stages.
 Give an overview of what you recommend, and then offer the rest on a room-by-room basis.

 Following through with your home staging advice can be encouraged by sending friendly reminders.
 Even when a homeowner has agreed to your recommendations, an email or text to prompt them may be all that is required.
 Committing to a specific date can also ensure that a homeowner will follow through with your advice.
-The simple act of scheduling a task will increase the likelihood of its completion.
+Simply scheduling a task can increase its likelihood of completion.

-As Certified UltimateStagers™, you may have clients that hesitate to follow through with your home staging advice.
-Understanding the reasons why, can help you meet the challenges head on.
+As Certified UltimateStagers™, you might encounter clients that hesitate to follow through with your home staging advice.
+Understanding the reasons why can help you meet the challenges head on.
 After all, knowledge is power; both for you and the homeowner.